conda/conda-build/docs/source/user-guide/index.rst

 **Recipes**

 Conda build uses :doc:`recipes <../user-guide/recipes/index>` to create conda packages.
-We have guides on how to build a package without a recipe and debugging conda recipes, as well as sample recipes for you to use.
+We have guides on debugging conda recipes, sample recipes for you to use, and how to build a package without a recipe.

 **Environment variables**

-Use our :doc:`environment variables <environment-variables>` guide to set variables and see what environment variables affect processes.
+Use our :doc:`environment variables <environment-variables>` guide to understand which environment variables are available, set, and inherited, and how they affect different processes.

 **Wheel files**